Study programme of English Language and Culture

 Programme

-When you register for the Bachelor programme in English Language and Culture, you indicate which track you wish to do: English Language and Culture or American Studies.
+When you apply for the Bachelor programme in English Language and Culture, you choose one of two tracks: English Language and Culture or American Studies.
 More information on the American Studies track can be found on the American Studies website.

-During the Bachelor programme, you will focus on all aspects of English language and culture.
+During the Bachelor programme, you will explore all aspects of English language and culture.
 You will learn about the history and structure of the language and get acquainted with English literature throughout the centuries.
-And of course you will learn to speak and write (British) English at a professional level.
-With this goal in mind, all classes are taught entirely in English from the first day on and the programme offers various language acquisition courses throughout the three years of the BA.
+And of course you will perfect your spoken and written English until you reach a professional level of proficiency.
+With this goal in mind, all classes are taught entirely in English from the first day on and the programme offers various language acquisition courses to provied you with a solid asis for your further academic and professional development.

 Courses